Neonatal Intensive Care Unit

-The staff at Sutter Medical Center of Santa Rosa provide a family-centered approach to your care that is designed to promote the health and well-being of mother, newborn and family.
+The staff at Sutter Santa Rosa Regional Hospital provide a family-centered approach to your care that is designed to promote the health and well-being of mother, newborn and family.
 We recognize the importance of nurturing the essential parent/infant bond and have designed our nursing care to help facilitate the initial family bonding process.
 We believe the immediate postpartum period is a sensitive time, and extended contact between mother and newborn during this time has positive effects on the long-term mother-child relationship.
 To help facilitate this prcesss we practice mother-baby nursing.
 Mother-baby nursing care is provided by a single nurse each shift.
 This model of care reduces the institutional need to separate mothers' from their babies at this critical time in their lives.
 Research has shown the multiple benefits of mother-baby nursing care, including the following:

 - Provides an environment for the parents to learn about their newborn's responses and sleep-wake cycle.